 On the other hand, there are creams.
-However, some of them – particularly the cheap ones – don’t usually work.
-On the other hand, the expensive brands might not be affordable for everyone.
+However, some of them – particularly the cheap ones – usually don’t work.
+The expensive brands, in turn, might be difficult for some people to afford.

-Nevertheless, promoting your natural production of collagen is always inexpensive and simple.
+Nevertheless, you can increase your collagen production easily and inexpensively.
 It will take more time, especially if your wrinkles are deep and you haven’t cared for them before, but it’s still possible.

 Your best option to promote collagen production naturally is through what you eat.
 If you eat a healthy diet, you can avoid a lot of beauty and health problems that you might otherwise face.

 Some of the foods you should add to your diet to promote collagen are:

 Blueberries at least a cup of blueberries a week.

 GarlicYou’ll find that eating garlic can fight pain in your joints.

 Besides that, garlic also contains taurine, which may fight damage to collagen fibers.
 This means that the collagen you have may last longer.